lenra-io/docs/src/markdown/features/routes.md

 }
 ```

-If you want to make your accessible to guest users you'll have to [make it public](../guides/manage-access.html#publicaccess).
+If you want to make your app accessible to guest users you'll have to [make it public](../guides/manage-access.html#publicaccess).